 About Us

-PET was founded in 1995 in D.R.
-Congo, the location where the first PETs carts were made.
-However, due to all the unrest and war in that country in 2000, PET moved south to the neighboring country Zambia—and that is how PET Zambia was born.
+Mobility International Mission (formerly known as P.E.T.
+Zambia) was founded in 1995 in D.R.
+Congo, the location where the first Mobility Carts were made.
+However, due to all the unrest and war in that country in 2000, Mobility International Mission moved south to the neighboring country Zambia—and that is how Mobility International Mission was born.

-The PET carts consist of steel chassis with wooden boxes bolted to them.
+The Mobility Carts consist of steel chassis with wooden boxes bolted to them.
 They’re strong, light, and easy for recipients to maintain.
 All told, the carts cost about $150 to construct and can go up to a decade between repairs.
 Here’s how we keep costs low and build quality high:

 We begin by building the frames with steel from a local supplier.
 The steel company sells us the angle, tubing, and round bars for axles at cost because they, too, want to be part of our mission.

-The lumber used in building the PET carts is also sourced locally.
-We like to use pine because it’s strong and light, but we were spending about a thousand dollars per month to build 50 PETs.
+The lumber used in building the Mobility Carts is also sourced locally.
+We like to use pine because it’s strong and light, but we were spending about a thousand dollars per month to build 50 Mobility Carts.
 The solution, we quickly realized, was to not purchase final-cut quality lumber at the local lumberyard.
-Instead, because the longest piece of lumber needed is one meter, wherever possible, we began buying their off-cuts that they normally throw away.
+Instead, because the longest piece of lumber needed is one meter, wherever possible, we began buying the off-cuts that they normally throw away.
 Now, we only spend about $1000 per year on lumber.

 Most of the mechanical parts — the chains, sprockets, bearings, and wheels — are shipped from the United States and China.
 The chain is not a bicycle chain; it’s a heavy-duty industrial farm chain, which can sustain years of hard use.
 The sprockets are made of hardened steel.
 The tires are made from lightweight, solid rubber to prevent blowouts.

 We’re currently working with a Chinese wheel supplier to purchase and ship wheels directly from China to our headquarters in Zambia.
-The wheels are the most expensive parts of the PET.
+The wheels are the most expensive parts of the Mobility Cart.

-Once a PET is assembled, it’s time to paint it.
-A paint company in Kitwe, Zambia, also wanted to be part of our mission, so they mix up a special one coat of green paint and sell it to us at cost.
+Once a Mobility Cart is assembled, it’s time to paint it.
+A paint company in Kitwe, Zambia, also wanted to be part of our mission, so they mixed up a special coat of green paint and sold it to us at cost.

-After a few finishing touches and assembly, the PET is ready for distribution.
-We give the carts away for FREE to the disabled people in need who are able to run the machines for years without incident.
-Many PETs that come in for first-time repairs are around five to eight years old and only need new running gear and wheels.
+After a few finishing touches and assembly, the Mobility Cart is ready for distribution.
+We give the carts away for FREE to disabled people in need who can run the machines for years without incident.
+Many Mobility Carts that come in for first-time repairs are around five to eight years old and only need new running gear and wheels.
 We make the replacements and get the owners back on the road in no time.

 Fulfilling Our Mission

-Although we’re working toward a common goal, PET Zambia functions a bit differently than our PET International affiliates in the United States – Mobility Worldwide.
-Most of the PETs built in the United States are shipped to other countries and distributed in urban or suburban areas across the developing world, while PET Zambia exclusively helps rural-Africans in Southern Central Africa; countries such as: DR Congo, Zambia, Zimbabwe, Malawi.
-Zambia is land-locked and surrounded by eight countries.
-Other countries we’re wanting to serve are: Angola, Tanzania, Mozambique, Botswana and-Namibia.
+Although we’re working toward a common goal, Mobility International Mission functions a bit differently than our Mobility International affiliates in the United States – Mobility Worldwide.
+Most of the mobility carts built in the United States are shipped to other countries and distributed in urban or suburban areas across the developing world, while Mobility International Mission exclusively helps rural Africans in Southern Central Africa; countries such as DR Congo, Zambia, Zimbabwe, Malawi.
+Zambia is landlocked and surrounded by eight countries.
+Other countries we want to serve are: Angola, Tanzania, Mozambique, Botswana, and Namibia.

-Additionally, PET International’s production costs tend to be higher, as the materials aren’t locally sourced.
-PET International’s carts cost well over $300 to build, while we can build carts for about $150.
+Additionally, Mobility Worldwide production costs tend to be higher, as the materials aren’t locally sourced.
+Mobility Worldwide carts cost well over $300 to build, while we can build carts for about $150.
 However, the international organization’s carts are still an incredible value.
-All told, international affiliates have built more than 55,000 carts, 7,500 of which PET Zambia is responsible for.
+All told, international affiliates have built more than 55,000 carts, 7,500 of which Mobility International Mission is responsible for.

 Long Term Goals and Vision

 We believe in Southern Central Africa there are millions of disabled people in the rural areas that need a cart.
 We did a survey many years ago in Congo.
-Congo is the country that gives birth to the first PETs made.
+Congo is the country that gave birth to the first Mobility Carts ever made.

-Back then, we asked our United Methodist Pastors to gather names of people in their villages that could use a PET cart.
+Back then, we asked our United Methodist Pastors to gather names of people in their villages who could use a mobility cart.
 That list quickly reached over 100,000 people.
-This means PET Zambia would need to build 1000 PETs each month for a decade to make a dent in Congo alone.
+This means Mobility International Mission would need to build 1000 Mobility Carts each month for a decade to make a dent in Congo alone.
 The true number for all of Southern Central Africa is unknown.
 Mainly, because when an African is born with a disability or has an illness or accident that leaves them disabled, these people are considered culturally cursed.

-With this in mind, PET Zambia is currently the only affiliate completely building carts outside of the USA.
-The long team vision of PET Zambia is to help build other PET affiliate workshops in Zambia’s nine neighboring countries by using PET Zambia as the model and main headquarters.
+With this in mind, Mobility International Mission is currently the only affiliate completely building carts outside of the USA.
+The long-term vision of Mobility International Mission is to help build other Mobility IM affiliate workshops in Zambia’s nine neighboring countries by using Mobility International Mission as the model and main headquarters.
 The key to doing this is to build relationships with concerned individuals in each of these countries.
 This is essential.

-If there are not real disabled people or groups or originations that work closely with the outreach of PET Zambia then we cannot build trust and accountability.
+If there are not real disabled people or groups or originations that work closely with the outreach of Mobility International Mission then we cannot build trust and accountability.

-PET organizations rely entirely on donations.
+Mobility International Mission relies entirely on donations.
 These donors want to know what their support is doing.
 I’m asked regularly by everyone; “Can you send more pictures and tell more stories” and I try.
-This close connection with PET recipients is essential.
-However, it’s also one essential part missing with many of our United States PET affiliates.
+This close connection with Mobility Cart recipients is essential.
+However, it’s also one essential part missing with many of our United States Mobility Worldwide affiliates.

-I personally would like to encourage each affiliate to have at least one country that they personally build PETs for.
+I would like to encourage each affiliate to have at least one country which they build mobility carts for.
 Also, just as important, they should have someone from that affiliate go to their country and build close personal contacts and relationships with their partnering country.
-I say it on a regular basis: Building the PET cart is the easy part, but building close relationships with the people you serve is the most important part and it takes a lot of time.
-It’s essential to hear their stories, seeing their communities and the places they live in.
-To look into their eyes and call them by name, picking them up out of the dirt and mud and putting them into their PET.
+I say it regularly: Building the mobility cart is the easy part, but building close relationships with the people you serve is the most important part and it takes a lot of time.
+It’s essential to hear their stories and see their communities and the places they live in.
+To look into their eyes and call them by name, picking them up out of the dirt and mud and putting them into their Mobility Cart.
 This is really what it’s all about.
 As a pastor/ missionary, I put on hands on them and pray for them by name.
-I can’t encourage strong enough that each PET affiliate should have at least one country and ambassador/missionary/representative, that can go build these relationships and then come back and tell their stories.
-If there is anything PET Zambia can do to help with this, with regard to central Africa, we are more than willing to try to help.
-It’s also essential to building relationships with the local concerned originations, groups, or NGOs that help fine the disabled.
+I can’t encourage strongly enough that each Mobility Worldwide affiliate should have at least one country and ambassador/missionary/representative, that can go build these relationships and then come back and tell their stories.
+If there is anything Mobility International Mission can do to help with this, about central Africa, we are more than willing to try to help.
+It’s also essential to build relationships with the local concerned originations, groups, or NGOs that help find the disabled.
 Only then can you have true records of what is happening with your partnering investment and have accountability from them.
-This is the key to keeping each affiliate and their donors happy and creditable.
+This is the key to keeping each affiliate and their donors happy and credible.

 Another important point to keep in mind… Each country is unique and their needs are different.
 There is no way you can design one cart to meet all of the unique and different needs people will have.
-That is another wonderful reason for having a PET affiliate assembly workshop, and local representation, in the countries where they send PETs.
-And again, that’s why each affiliate needs to have their own personal ambassador/missionary/representative.
+That is another wonderful reason for having a Mobility International Mission affiliate assembly workshop, and local representation, in the countries where they send mobility carts.
+And again, that’s why each affiliate needs to have their ambassador/missionary/representative.
 Everyone knows America’s first rule in business… “Know your customer’s needs.”
-You can’t sell it, or in PET’s case – ask for donations for it, if you don’t really know personally about the recipients or the country they live in.
-As well as the originations, groups or NGOs in these countries that help you serve the disabled.
+You can’t sell it, or in Mobility IM case – ask for donations for it, if you don’t know personally about the recipients or the country they live in.
+As well as the originations, groups, or NGOs in these countries that help you serve the disabled.

 Thank you ever so kindly….